Harriet Cosgrove

-Harriet Siliman Cosgrove (1887–1970) was an archaeologist trained in the Southwestern United States.
+Harriet Siliman Cosgrove (1887 – 1970) was an American archaeologist.
 Her fascination for archeology first started when she moved to Silver City, New Mexico, in 1906 with her husband Cornelius.

-In 1919 the Cosgroves bought land in Grant County, New Mexico and began excavating Mimbres Valley ceramics.
+In 1919, the Cosgroves bought land in Grant County, New Mexico and began excavating Mimbres Valley ceramics.
 The Mimbres Valley has pre-Columbian culture dating from 200AD to 1150AD.
-The Cosgroves reportedly spent their free time exploring the Mimbres Valley with their son, Burton Cosgrove, Jr. In the 1920s the Cosgroves met Alfred Vincent Kidder (1885–1963), at the time curator of North American Archeology at Harvard's Peabody Museum.
+The Cosgroves reportedly spent their free time exploring the Mimbres Valley with their son, Burton Cosgrove Jr. In the 1920s, the Cosgroves met Alfred Vincent Kidder (1885–1963), at the time curator of North American Archeology at Harvard's Peabody Museum.
 Kidder was extremely impressed with the Cosgroves' amateur archaeological work on Mimbres culture; the Cosgroves were later hired in 1924 by Harvard University's Peabody museum through the help of Kidder.
 Harriet was among the first women in the field of archeology to be professionally employed.
 She than began professionally excavating sites for the Harvard Peabody Museum, beginning with an expedition in the Mimbres Valley.